 With so many new Nintendo Switch games on the horizon, we’ve put together a list of honorable mentions that were just edged out.

 - Eastward — Post-apocalyptic worlds don’t always have to be dark and gritty.
 Eastward is a charming RPG that invites you into a colorful wasteland full of puzzles, mystery, and strange characters.

 - Overwatch 2 — Blizzard’s hero shooter was an instant hit.
 We don’t doubt the same will apply to Overwatch 2 when it arrives on the Nintendo Switch.

 - Shin Megami Tensei V — The latest entry in this classic JRPG franchise will take you for a wild ride, leaving the fate of the world in your hands.

-These are our picks for the best new Nintendo Switch games that are coming soon.
+These are our picks for the best new Nintendo Switch games coming soon.
 We’ll update this list as games are released and new titles are announced.